Skip to Content

 This too-good-to-be-true beach club is on Halfmoon Bay, about a 15-minute walk from Playa Akumal (the main beach).

-We had a super fun day there, sipping zinger cocktails and noshing on fish tacos, dipping our toes in the pool, checking out the “crow’s nest” tables (reached by climbing a ladder) and dozing in hammocks.
+We had a super fun day here, sipping zinger cocktails and noshing on fish tacos, dipping our toes in the pool, checking out the “crow’s nest” tables (reached by climbing a ladder) and dozing in hammocks.

 If you want nightlife, Akumal’s not the place.
 Head in either direction to Playa or Tulum.

-11) Bacalar
+8) Bacalar

 Once you’ve enjoyed the tourist attractions on tap further north in the state of Quintana Roo (northeast side of the Yucatan Peninsula), head south to Bacalar for a more chilled-out experience.

-But its lagoons in Lake Bacalar – reflecting different shades of aqua and blue – are the real reason we’re including it in our list of best Mexico beach towns.
+The town of Bacalar sits around six miles from the coast (close to the coastal city of Chetumal and the Mexico/Belize border).
+But its lagoons in Lake Bacalar – reflecting different shades of aqua and blue – are the reason we’re including it in our list of best Mexico beach towns.

 Swinging in a hammock over the water is famously pleasurable too.